scottrbrtsn/scottrbrtsn.github.io/about.markdown

 #### COLSA, Corp
 #### Artificial Intelligence Software Engineer **07/2020 –06/2022**
   - Applied software engineering fundamentals to assist machine learning engineers with model training and serving.
 Realized up to 80% performance improvement in pipeline run times.
+  - Reduced 95% of manual effort towards tedious signal analysis by coordinating with SMEs and leading a team to build a multi-tier job scheduling web service during COVID telework and deployed it on-prem to support a large team of signal analysts.

 #### Dynetics
 #### Software Engineer **04/2019 –07/2020**